mayankaneja837/Videotube/README.md

-A video streaming platform made using Node.js and using MongoDB as the Database
+A video streaming platform made using Node.js as the backend framework and using MongoDB as the Database